cristiano-muroni/ChatGPTandBLIP/README.md

 <img src="src/assets/finalGIFGPT.gif">
 </p>

+This is a simple example of a conversational flow in which the GPT chat AI creates the phrases that will be shown to the user based on the context of the user's input.
+And when it is noticed that the user wants to see the photos of the product, the bot shows a carousel with the catalog of images.

 This is an example of how to use **GPT-3 chat** with the **Blip chat framework**.
 To install and run, follow the steps below: